What is the State Pension and how does it work?

 • living abroad.

-You may be able to make up these gaps and so increase your State Pension.
+You may be able to make up these gaps and increase your State Pension.
 This could be by paying voluntary National Insurance contributions or getting National Insurance credits.
-You can find out more at by visiting the government website or by calling the National Insurance helpline on 0300 200 3500.
-Make sure you have your National Insurance number handy if you call the helpline.

-Claiming your State Pension
+How to claim your State Pension

-A couple of months before you reach your state pension age you should receive a letter from the Pension Service telling you how to claim your State Pension.
+A couple of months before you reach your State Pension age you should receive a letter from the Pension Service telling you how to claim your State Pension.
 You have to claim your State Pension as it won’t be automatically paid to you.
 You can claim it even if you’re still working.

 Once you start claiming you usually receive payments directly into your bank account every four weeks.
 The payments continue for the rest of your life and under the current rules the amount rises by at least the rate of inflation each year.